front-line-tech/background-service-lib/README.md

 ### How can an Activity bind to a Binding Service?

-Servicelib provides an abstract class called AbstractServiceBoundAppCompatActivity that automatically binds to a Service whenever it is active, and unbinds when it is not.
-This gives you access to the Service from your Activity as if it were just another POJO - but only when it is running in the foreground.
+Servicelib provides an abstract class called __AbstractServiceBoundAppCompatActivity__ that automatically binds to a Service whenever it is active, and unbinds when it is not.
+This gives you access to the Service from your Activity as if it were just another POJO - but only when the activity is running in the foreground.
+The Activity automatically disconnects when it is not in use (ie. when not visible to the user).

-Your Activities are also able to request permissions for your app, and helper methods can help you to determine if all the required permissions are granted.
+Your Activities are also able to request permissions for your app, and helper methods can help you to determine if all the required permissions are granted before taking an action.

 ## Installation

 To import this project using gradle, add the following to your dependencies:

-    compile 'com.github.instantiator:background-service-lib:1.1'
+    compile 'com.github.instantiator:background-service-lib:1.+'

 Also, ensure that there's an entry for `jcenter()` listed somewhere, eg. in the root `build.gradle` for your Project: